ministryofjustice/security-guidance/docs/password-managers.md

 ## Overview

-[MOJ guidance](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/password-guidance/) makes clear that you should have different passwords for different services.
+[Ministry of Justice \(MOJ\) guidance](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/password-guidance/) makes clear that you should have different passwords for different services.
 These passwords must be complex.

 But how do you remember all these different passwords?